Russia–Slovenia relations

-Russia–Slovenia relations are foreign relations between Russia and Slovenia.
-Both countries established diplomatic relations on May 25, 1992.
-Russia has an embassy in Ljubljana.
-Slovenia has an embassy in Moscow and two honorary consulates (in Saint Petersburg and Samara).
+Russia and Slovenia established diplomatic relations on 25 May 1992.
+Russia has an embassy in Ljubljana while Slovenia has an embassy in Moscow and two honorary consulates (in Saint Petersburg and Samara).
 Until 2022, Russia had five honorary consuls in Slovenia, but Slovenia withdrew its consent to the appointments due to the Russian invasion of Ukraine.

-Both countries are full members of the Council of Europe and the Organization for Security and Co-operation in Europe.
+2011–2021

 In March 2011, Russian Prime Minister Vladimir Putin visited Slovenia and met with Slovenian Prime Minister Borut Pahor and President Danilo Türk.
 The Russian and Slovenian delegations discussed economic, scientific and cultural partnership, especially regarding the construction of the South Stream pipeline.

-Bilateral relations were seriously affected in 2009 by external factors, namely the global financial and economic crisis led to the downturn of economic activities and lower consumption which, as a consequence, resulted in a significant down-slide in the trade between the two countries.